followben/miner/README.md

 http://localhost:8000/graphql
 ```

-Or, submit the same query via the browser at `http://localhost:8000/graphql`:
+Or submit the same query via the browser at `http://localhost:8000/graphql`:

 ```graphql
 query {